New Operations Center

 Just a few months after the land was purchased, flooding from Hurricane Matthew forced the evacuation of the Operations Center for a second time and proved how vital it is that we relocate to a site that is easily accessible and not prone to flooding.
 The future site of the Operations Center remained high and dry after the storm, proving the site selection was correct.

-Phase I of construction is expected to begin early in 2019 with site work.
-Vertical construction (buildings and structures) is expected to begin shortly afterwards and be completed sometime in 2020 or 2021.
+Phase I of construction is expected to began in 2019 with site work.
+Vertical construction (buildings and structures) is expected to began shortly afterwards and is expected to be completed late 2020.
 This will include facilities for engineering, crews, the dispatch and call centers, equipment and supplies storage, and shops for the utility crews.

 Planning and construction for buildings and facilities in Phase II will begin as funding allows.

 When all phases are complete, the facility will house engineering, human resources, finance, field and operations staff, and other related functions.

 Ariel views of GUC's Operation Center during the Hurricane Floyd Flood event of 1999.